Skip to content

 Calorie accuracy measurement

-• Vegetables (weighed broccoli, spinach, mixed salad)
+• Vegetables and mixed salads (weighed broccoli, spinach, composed bowls)

 Scoring categories

 Apps were scored across six categories by two independent reviewers.
-Scores were reconciled by Michael Torres, RDN, with any disagreement exceeding 0.5 points resolved through structured discussion and re-testing.
+Scores were reconciled by Michael Torres, with any disagreement exceeding 0.5 points resolved through structured discussion and re-testing.

 1. Nutritional Depth (25%)